dan-snelson/Jamf-Pro-Scripts/README.md

 # Jamf-Pro-Scripts
-## Various scripts for use with Jamf Pro.
+## Various scripts for use with Jamf Pro

 Dan K. Snelson
 dan@snelson.us